7 Tables

 2. Enter the following formulas:

-• F2: formula =D2*E2
+• F2: =D2*E2

-• G2: formula =21%*F2
+• G2: =21%*F2

-• H2: formula =F2+G2
+• H2: =F2+G2

-3. Select any cell in the list.
+3. Select any cell within the list.

 Figure 7.6: Form purchases.